Okay, you’ve started to post videos from your school to Youtube, or maybe even created your school’s very own Youtube channel, now what?

 School social media expert Andrea Gribble at #SocialSchool4EDU confirms that videos are really the happening medium in social media.
 Not only Youtube posts, but Instagram (15-second length limit) and Vimeo are starting to gather some momentum with school communicators.

-Videos can be used to promote events prior to fact, or chronicle them afterwards.
+Videos can be used to promote events prior to the fact or chronicle them afterward.
 They can be humorous in tone or serious in nature.
 Andrea suggested the following examples for schools to use when getting started with posting videos:

-- Teacher sharing why they love their job
+- Teachers share why they love their job

 - Superintendent doing a weekly recognition shout-out to an outstanding student

-- Parent expressing what they love most about the school district
+- Parents expressing what they love most about the school district

 Popular subjects for school Youtube videos